Cqctxs/genai-genisis/README.md

-# CodeMark - AI Performance Optimizer
+# Benchy - AI Performance Optimizer

 A production-ready developer tool that analyzes, benchmarks, and optimizes your code using AI.
 Connect a GitHub repository and get a comprehensive performance report with a CodeMark score.